PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 \Pr[Z = 12] = 0.2
 $$

-You can see it depicted in Figure 3.
+You can see it depicted in *Figure 3*.
 The random variable Z is, in contrast to Y, a uniform variable, as all the probabilities for the possible values upon sampling are equal.

 *Figure 3: Random variable Z*